thammo4/t_bot/README.md

-# tee bot bee bop boo
+# Reinforcement Learning for Algorithmic Trading